 Did you know

-- TriviaAccording to Armie Hammer, Leonardo DiCaprio and he proposed to producer and director Clint Eastwood to make the sexual relationship between the characters to be graphic, but he refused, arguing the screenplay didn't call for it.
+- TriviaAccording to Armie Hammer, Leonardo DiCaprio and he proposed to producer and director Clint Eastwood to depict the sexual relationship between the characters as graphic, but he refused, arguing the screenplay didn't call for it.

 - GoofsNeither Hoover nor Agent Melvin Purvis killed John Dillinger.
 Dillinger was actually gunned down by agents Clarence Hurt, Charles Winstead, and Herman Hollis.
 Most historical accounts give Winstead credit for delivering the fatal shot to the back of Dillinger's head.
 Ironically, given the film's depiction of Hoover as constantly claiming credit for the deed, Winstead received a personal letter of commendation from Hoover for it.